tarashia/PokeFarmQoL/Developer.md

   - Only in common.
 Nothing special for sanctioned/user
 - [ ] pfqol.js
 - [ ] privateFieldsPage.js
+  - common/privateFieldsPage.js
+    - contains most of the features for the page
+    - `class PrivateFieldsPageBase extends Page`
+  - user/privateFieldsPage.js
+    - contains features that need the parsed dex data.
+    - `class PrivateFieldsPage extends PrivateFieldsPageBase`
 - [ ] publicFieldsPage.js
+  - common/publicFieldsPage.js
+    - contains most of the features for the page
+    - `class PublicFieldsPageBase extends Page`
+  - user/publicFieldsPage.js
+    - contains features that need the parsed dex data.
+    - `class PublicFieldsPage extends PublicFieldsPageBase`
 - [ ] qolHub.js
+  - common/qolHub.js
+    - contains most of the features for the page
+    - `class QoLHubBase`
+  - user/qolHub.js
+    - contains features that need the parsed dex data.
+    - `class QoLHub extends QoLHubBase`
 - [X] resources.js
   - Only in common.
 Resources that aren't needed for user/sanctioned are okay to have.
 - [ ] shelterPage.js
+  - common/shelterPage.js
+    - contains most of the features for the page
+    - `class ShelterPageBase extends Page`
+  - user/shelterPage.js
+    - contains features that need the parsed dex data.
+    - `class ShelterPage extends ShelterPageBase`
 - [X] wishforgePage.js
   - Only in common.
 Nothing special for sanctioned/user